science-of-finetuning/sparsity-artifacts-crosscoders/README.md

 ## Code structure

+The code that implements the actual crosscoders is found in our [`dictionary_learning`](https://github.com/jkminder/dictionary_learning) fork.
-The repository is organized into two main directories:
+This repository is organized into two main directories:

-The folder `scripts/` contains the main execution scripts
+The folder [`scripts`](scripts/) contains the main execution scripts
 - [`train_crosscoder.py`](scripts/train_crosscoder.py) - **Primary crosscoder training script**.
 Trains crosscoders on paired activations from base and chat models with support for various architectures (ReLU, batch-top-k) and normalization schemes.
 - [`compute_scalers.py`](scripts/compute_scalers.py) - **Computes Latent Scalers using closed-form solution**.
 Calculates beta values for a given crosscoder.